reactioncommerce/docs/docs/graphql-concepts.md

 - [GraphQL "description" spec](https://facebook.github.io/graphql/draft/#sec-Documentation)
 - [Apollo Server: Documenting Your Schema](https://www.apollographql.com/docs/apollo-server/schema/schema/#documentation-strings)

-## Where Resolvers are Defined
+## Where Resolvers are defined

 Every plugin that extends the GraphQL schema should also have a `resolvers` folder, which should have an `index.js` file in which the default export is the full `resolvers` object.
 This object should be built by importing other files and folders in that directory, such that the folder and file tree looks the same as the `resolvers` object tree.

 For example, there are typically folders named `Mutation` and `Query`.
-In the `accounts` plugin there is also an `Account` folder, where resolvers for that type live.
+In the `accounts` [plugin](https://github.com/reactioncommerce/api-plugin-accounts) there is also an `Account` folder, where resolvers for that type live.
 You may choose either folders or single files, depending on how many resolvers there are and how complex they are.

 The `resolvers` object for each plugin is deep merged with all the `resolvers` exported by all the other plugins, and the result is the full resolver function tree.